Darrall Imhoff

 Darrall Tucker Imhoff (October 11, 1938 – June 30, 2017) was an American professional basketball player.
 He spent 12 seasons in the National Basketball Association (NBA), playing for six teams from 1960 to 1972.
 He made an NBA All-Star team, and was also an Olympic Gold medalist.
-He is perhaps best remembered for being one of the defenders tasked with guarding Wilt Chamberlain during his famed 100-point game in 1962.
+He is often remembered for being one of the defenders tasked with guarding Wilt Chamberlain during his famed 100-point game in 1962.

 Early life

 Imhoff was born October 11, 1938, to Clark and Lorraine (Tucker) Imhoff.
 He grew up in San Gabriel, California and attended Alhambra High School, Alhambra, California, where he played center on the school's basketball team.

 College career

 After making the team as a walk-on at the University of California, Berkeley (Cal), Imhoff was a two-time All-American and was the top rebounder on the 1959 NCAA championship team, hitting the winning basket for Cal in the 1959 NCAA title game.
 He was the leading scorer (13.7 points per game) and rebounder (12.4 rebounds per game) on the 1960 NCAA runner-up Berkeley team, and was a member of the gold medal-winning 1960 U.S. men's Olympic basketball team.

-As a collegian, Imhoff was feared as a shot blocker, and was a respected rebounder who was the hub around which coach Pete Newell built his NCAA champion Cal team.
-Imhoff believed the team's strength and success came from the players genuine love for each other and coach Newell, leading to a heightened level of unity and teamwork in their play.
+As a collegian, Imhoff was a shot blocker and a rebounder around whom coach Pete Newell built his NCAA champion Cal team.
+Imhoff believed the team's strength and success came from the players genuine love for each other and coach Newell.

 The 1958-59 Cal team led the NCAA in defense, allowing only 51 points per game.
 In the 1959 NCAA final four semifinal game between Cal and the University of Cincinnati, and its star Oscar Robertson, Imhoff had 22 points and 16 rebounds in the Cal victory.
 In the 1959 NCAA championship game, the Golden Bears edged Jerry West's West Virginia University team, 71–70.
 Cal was leading 69–68 with 17 seconds left when Imhoff put back his own missed shot to give Cal the winning margin.

 Imhoff, Robertson and West were all named to the NCAA tournament's first team.
 Robertson and West went on to exceptional NBA careers, induction into the Naismith Memorial Basketball Hall of Fame, and were selected as among the 75 greatest NBA players of all time.
 Imhoff received second-team All-American honors as a junior in 1959, and was first-team All-Pac 10.
 In 1959, Imhoff was rated by some as the best college player in the country.